lonevvolf/kaichronicles/doc/README-mechanics.md

 * **[COMBATSENDURANCELOST]**: The number of endurance points lost by Lone Wolf on combats on the current section
 * **[COMBATSENEMYLOST]**: The number of endurance points lost by the enemies on combats on the current section
 * **[COMBATSDURATION]**: The sum of number of turns of all combats on the section (combat duration)
+* **[ENEMYENDURANCE]**: The enemy current endurance of the first combat on the section.
+It returns zero if there are no combats on the section
 * **[MEALS]**: Number of meals on the action chart
 * **[KAILEVEL]**: Current number of Kai disciplines of the player
 * **[ORIGINALCOMBATSKILL]**: The original combat skill (without modifiers)